‘The Young And The Restless’ Spoilers: Rey Outs Sharon

 For Brittany, it’s strange that Rey, who professes to be a happily married man, conducted business at Sharon’s on the holiday evening when he presumably should’ve been home with his wife.
 Brittany tries to get Rey to admit that he set Sharon up and lied to her just to get her confession.
 However, Rey cannot do that because it’s not the truth — Rey loves Sharon.

 Rey’s admission of love leaves Mia as mad as a hornet, and Christine isn’t too far behind.
 Rey offers Christine his resignation over the legal debacle, but it’s going to take a lot more than that to get Mia to calm down.
-She confronts her husband about loving another woman, and unfortunately for Mia and Rey things may not end up very happily.
+She confronts her husband about loving another woman, and unfortunately for Mia and Rey, things may not end up very happily.
 However, all of Rey’s shenanigans may end up with Sharon beating the murder charges.